Need I Say Door: Plot

 35 years ago, Chris Smith accompanies his brother Keith and their father Auggie on a hunt where they discover an extraterrestrial creature.
 In spite of Keith's pleas to spare it, Auggie kills the creature, and the trio discover the Quantum Unfolding Chamber (QUC) that it used to travel to their reality, prompting them to take it for themselves.

 In the present, a team of A.R.G.U.S. agents led by Sasha Bordeaux are en route to Chris's residence, planning a raid to arrest him and retrieve the QUC.
-Operative John Economos reluctantly accompanies bird hunter Red St. Wild, who was hired by the organization to kill Chris's pet bald eagle Eagly following their neutralization of agent Langston Fleury's strike team the night before.
+Operative John Economos reluctantly accompanies bird hunter Red St. Wild, who was hired by the organization to kill Chris's pet bald eagle Eagly following its neutralization of agent Langston Fleury's strike team the night before.
 (Note: As seen in the episode "A Man Is Only as Good as His Bird") Economos alerts Chris to his team's presence, enabling Chris to flee the house with the QUC.
 St. Wild attempts to shoot Eagly, but Economos knocks him out.
 While evading A.R.G.U.S., Chris defeats Rip Jagger / Judomaster in the woods and messages Leota Adebayo to pick up and take them to a cabin in Settlers' Hills.

 Economos stalls unlocking the doorway into the QUC for Bordeaux's team while Chris and Adebayo successfully open it within the cabin, causing the door at his home to lead into a closet when accessed by Bordeaux.
 Adrian Chase meets up with the pair to install door hinges on the entrance at Chris's request.
 A.R.G.U.S. director Rick Flag Sr. visits former agent Emilia Harcourt and tempts her with the prospect of rejoining the organization in exchange for her assistance in capturing Peacemaker, leveraging her personal relationship towards him.
 Chris subsequently messages her, and she relays her plan to rendezvous with him at Kupperberg Park.
 Chris takes Adrian's car to meet with Harcourt, unaware that Flag Sr. and his team are also waiting for him.
 Meanwhile, St. Wild performs a magic ritual that grants him visions, allowing him to locate Eagly at the cabin.